Michael S. Schmidt: Career

 In 2004, Schmidt worked at The Boston Globe.

-Schmidt began working for The Times as a news clerk in 2005.
+Schmidt began working for The New York Times as a news clerk in 2005.
 In December 2007, he was made a staff reporter, covering performance-enhancing drugs and legal issues in sports.

 In 2009, Schmidt broke the stories that David Ortiz, Manny Ramirez and Sammy Sosa were among the roughly 100 players who tested positive for a performance-enhancing drug in 2003.

 In 2010, Schmidt broke the story about how the firm of baseball super agent Scott Boras had provided tens of thousands of dollars in loans to a young prospect, raising questions about whether Boras' firm had broken rules designed to prevent players from being exploited.

-Schmidt was a correspondent for The Times in Iraq in 2011.
+Schmidt was a correspondent for The Times in Iraq during 2011.
 During his time in Iraq, he uncovered a series of classified documents in a junkyard in Baghdad.
 The documents were testimony from Marines about the 2005 Haditha Massacre.
 In that incident, the Marines had killed 26 Iraqi civilians.
 An Iraqi junkyard attendant had used other classified American documents to cook smoked carp.
 The story, which ran as American troops were leaving Iraq in 2011, was widely praised.

 In May 2015, Schmidt was part of a group of Times reporters who broke a series of stories about the Justice Department charging FIFA executives.
 Schmidt was in the lobby of a hotel in Switzerland when law enforcement officers arrested the executives.

 In December 2015, a New York Times story by Schmidt and Matt Apuzzo (written together with Julia Preston) criticized the US government for missing crucial evidence during the visa vetting process for Tashfeen Malik, who would later become one of the shooters in the 2015 San Bernardino attack.
 The director of the FBI dismissed the reporting as "garble" and it turned out that rather than having "talked openly on social media about her views on violent jihad" as stated in the article, she had mentioned these in private communications.
 The New York Times' public editor called for "systemic changes" after these articles by Schmidt and his coauthors (both of which had relied on anonymous government sources).

 Schmidt has been one of the Times' lead reporters on the federal and Congressional investigations into connections between Donald Trump's associates and the Russians.
 On March 5, 2017, Schmidt broke the story that the FBI director James Comey had asked the Justice Department to publicly refute Trump's claims that President Obama had him wire-tapped during the 2016 campaign.
-Schmidt also broke several other stories about the Trump presidency, including that Trump ordered his chief of staff, John Kelly, to give his son-in-law, Jared Kushner, a security clearance despite wide spread concerns in the intelligence community about Kushner having access to the country's most closely guarded secrets.
+Schmidt also broke several other stories about the Trump presidency, including that Trump ordered his chief of staff, John Kelly, to give his son-in-law, Jared Kushner, a security clearance despite widespread concerns in the intelligence community about Kushner having access to the country's most closely guarded secrets.